 1989 Ford Fiesta XR2 review: Retro Road Test

-The Fiesta XR2 was Ford’s answer to the Peugeot 205 GTI.
-Surely that alone is enough to catapult it towards high prices today – particularly as the end of Fiesta production looms next year?
+Back in the 1980s, the Fiesta XR2 was Ford’s answer to the Peugeot 205 GTI.
+Surely that alone is enough to catapult it towards high prices today – particularly now that production of the Fiesta has finished, with no replacement in sight.

-Maybe not.
+Then again, maybe not.
 The XR2 never enjoyed the same critical acclaim as the Peugeot, or indeed the Volkswagen Golf GTI.
-Instead, it was seen as a bit uncouth; a car for people in Reebok Classic trainers and baseball caps.
+Instead, it was seen as a bit uncouth; a car for people who wore baseball caps and Reebok Classic trainers.

-That said, nostalgia is a powerful thing, and prices have been creeping up steadily.
+Nostalgia is a powerful thing, though, and prices for the XR2 have been creeping upwards.
 Is now the time to buy one?

 How does it drive?